SolaceSamples/solace-samples-cloudfoundry-java/README.md

 application name: `solace-sample-java-app`

-This application uses the Java library from http://www.JSON.org/ to parse the `VCAP_SERVICES` environment variable to determine the connection details for Solace messaging.
+This application uses the Java library from http://www.JSON.org/ to parse the `VCAP_SERVICES` environment variable to determine the connection details for Solace PubSub+.
 For more details and example usage, see the walk through tutorial here:

 * [Online Tutorial](https://dev.solace.com/samples/solace-samples-cloudfoundry-java/java-app/)